camunda/camunda-docs/versioned_docs/version-8.5/self-managed/operational-guides/troubleshooting/troubleshooting.md

 If you encounter errors during Helm chart installation, such as type mismatches or other template rendering issues, you may be using an outdated version of the Helm CLI.
 Helm's handling of data types and template syntax can vary significantly between versions.
 Ensure you use the Helm CLI version `3.13` or higher.

-## Anomaly Detection Scripts
+## Anomaly detection scripts

-The [c8-sm-checks](https://github.com/camunda/c8-sm-checks) project, introduce a set of scripts aimed at aiding in the detection of anomalies of a Camunda deployment.
+The [c8-sm-checks](https://github.com/camunda/c8-sm-checks) project introduces a set of scripts to aid detection of Camunda deployment anomalies.

 These scripts perform health checks on various aspects of the Kubernetes installation and Zeebe components, providing insights into potential issues that may affect the performance or stability.